 Act now and don’t wait!
 Many have already filed a claim for Invokana ® lawsuits.
 Indecision could mean losing the opportunity to receive just compensation.
 The time you have to file a claim depends on a variety of different factors, including the state in which you live.
 Please call us now to discuss what those factors are.

 This latest diabetes treatment was developed by Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson) and approved by the FDA in March 2013.
 It was the first drug in a new class known as sodium-glucose cotransporter-2 (“SGLT2”) inhibitors.
-Invokana ® helps improve glycemic control by causing the kidneys to remove sugar through the urine.
-In August 2014, Janssen received FDA approval to begin to market Invokamet ® in the United States.
-Invokamet ® a fixed-dose therapy combining Invokana ® and metformin hydrochloride in a single tablet, for the treatment of adults with type 2 diabetes.
+Invokana® helps to improve glycemic control by causing the kidneys to remove sugar through the urine.
+In August 2014, Janssen received FDA approval to begin to market Invokamet® in the United States.
+Invokamet® a fixed-dose therapy combining Invokana® and metformin hydrochloride in a single tablet, for the treatment of adults with type 2 diabetes.

 If you or a loved one has suffered the serious illnesses that Invokana® can cause, fill out the Free Case Evaluation form as soon as you can to discuss your case with a Burg Simpson Drug Attorney